gabrielstar/moon/README.md

     ./parallelRunner.ps1 #will run 4 parallel sessions

 ```
 This way we can mix any kind of solution (playwright, cypress, selenium) in one.
+Of course you will not do it often ... but it is possible.

 Great success, we can generate load from parallel browsers but ....

-| I want to run my test with 20 browsers and I want that my browsers get created and infrastructure scales automatically.
-I want the same for 50 browsers, 70 , etc...
+> what I really want is to run my test with 20 browsers:
+> -  and I want that my browsers get created without me caring for it
+> -  and so that infrastructure scales automatically.
+> -  I want the same for 50 browsers, 70 , etc...

-The solution we have allows us to run as many browsers as we can on our infrastructure but still within the limits of our nodes (their capacity).
+The solution we have allows us to run as many browsers as we can on our infrastructure but still within the limits of our nodes (their capacity =  nodes x slots/sessions).
 What we need for load tests is auto-scaling of both browsers and infrastructure.
-Let us see how we can achieve that with Moon.
+Let us see how we can achieve that with Moon and Kubernetes.

 ## Moon architecture